 Ask the installer to check the product registration.
-If z/OS Debugger is licensed for IBM Wazi Developer for Red Hat CodeReady Workspaces, do not run with an EQA_STARTUP_KEY value of LD.
+If z/OS Debugger is licensed for IBM Wazi Developer for Red Hat CodeReady Workspaces or IBM Z and Cloud Modernization Stack, do not run with an EQA_STARTUP_KEY value of LD.

 If IBM z/OS Debugger is licensed to run on this machine as Application Delivery Foundation for z/OS, IBM Developer for z/OS Enterprise Edition, IBM Debug for z/OS, IBM Developer for z/OS, register and enable the product registration.